almarsk/rusty_dreams/README.md

 Sends messages, file and images between clients via a server\
 It's really a big ol' group chat

+Prerequistits:
+1) Make sure you have postgres installed on your system

 How to run it:

 1) Clone the repo; cd into it